newrelic/video-agent-roku/README.md

 nrSetMediaTailorAdMetadata(m.nrMTTracker, metadata)
 ```

-`nrEnableMediaTailorTracking` creates a `MediaTailorTracker` node internally and stores it on the caller scope as `m.nrMTTracker`, so the sidecar-metadata call in the same task can reference it directly.
+After `nrEnableMediaTailorTracking`, the tracker is also accessible in the task scope as `m.nrMTTracker` (mirrored from `m.top.tracker`), so the sidecar call in the same task can reference it directly.

 These attributes are appended to every subsequent `VideoAdAction` event for the duration of the session.